-Dr. Trevver Buss specializes in family medicine and practices in Sauk City, WI.
-He attended medical school at the University of Wisconsin School of Medicine and Public Health.
-He takes Medicare insurance.
+Dr. Trevver Buss practices family medicine in Sauk City, WI.
+He is in-network for Medicare insurance.
+Dr. Buss studied medicine at the University of Wisconsin School of Medicine and Public Health.

-Dr. Miles Morgan specializes in family medicine.
-He is an in-network provider for Medicare insurance.
-Dr. Morgan graduated from the University of Wisconsin School of Medicine and Public Health.
+Dr. Miles Morgan is a family medicine physician.
+Dr. Morgan is an in-network provider for Medicare insurance.
+He graduated from the University of Wisconsin School of Medicine and Public Health.